Amigoliath/Slidikins-Strenuous-Skyrim/Installation Guide.md

 - **Main Files:** Sensible Bribes

 ## 3.29 Assorted Plugins
-I use all of the mods listed in [TPF’s corresponding section](https://thephoenixflavour.com/tpf/mod-installation/assorted-plugins/).
+I use all of the mods listed in [TPF’s corresponding section](https://thephoenixflavour.com/tpf/mod-installation/assorted-plugins/) with the exception of:

+**Sales Overflow Solved** - Covered by _Barter Limit Fix_

 **I’ve added the following mods to this section:**